ishan16696/ConvexHULL-Optimisation/readme.txt

+# Convex hull and various algorithms for obtaining the 2d convex hull .
+--
+ The project aims to explore different convex hull algorithms and the improvement over Standard algorithms.

-visualization of test cases is available in graph.ipynb code and test cases are available in ishan1 folder inside folder ishan1
+** Visualization ** of test cases is available in graph.ipynb code and test cases are available in **ishan1** folder inside folder ishan1
  .all codes and compiled version is available
  .test cases are available in Input folder